blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-Komodo-API.rst

   getblocksubsidy height_number

 The ``getblocksubsidy`` method returns the block-subsidy reward.
-The resulting calculation takes into account the mining slow start and the founders reward of the block at the provided index.
+The resulting calculation takes into account the mining slow start.
+This method can be used in conjunction with custom mining rewards designed by the developers of a KMD asset chain.

 Arguments: